Ell06arch/CityHeatPredict/README.md

 ## Background

 This started as my submission for the **2025 EY Open Science & Data Challenge**, but the challenge ended before I could submit my best work.
-Since then, I’ve kept developing it as a portfolio and learning project, because it sits right at the intersection of my interests: **AI, environment, and sustainable urban design**.
+Since then, I've kept developing it as a portfolio and learning project, because it sits right at the intersection of my interests: **AI, environment, and sustainable urban design**.

 ### Data Use Disclaimer